paulipa/sico-wiki/community/rules-and-requirements.md

 - [General Partner Corporation Requirements](https://wiki.silentcoalition.com/en/rules-and-requirements#general-partner-corporation-requirements) are applied
 - [Proof of activity](https://wiki.silentcoalition.com/en/rules-and-requirements#proof-of-activity) is required
 - Minimum of 30 active real players
-- **Corporation will be set to +0** and is required to keep +0 standings on other community partner corporations
+- **Corporation will be set to +0** and is required to keep +0 standings towards other community partner corporations
 - Corporation needs to update each coalition standing change on corporation level and keep the standings updated.
 - Corporation is allowed to shoot at other coalition members in PVP roams as well as to get shot by other coalition members.
 - Corporation is not allowed to take advantage of its coalition membership in order to plan hostile PvP actions against other coalition entities regardless of the standings.
 You are not allowed to plot ganks or intercept fleets hosted from any other coalition entities in any way.